Sales & Operations Planning (S&OP): integration and benefits for business growth

 The Sales & Operations Planning Process

-S&OP is a recurring process that takes place on a cyclical basis, usually monthly, and involves representatives from various company departments such as sales, marketing, production, finance, and supply chain.
-The goal is to create an integrated plan that optimizes the company's resources, responds to market needs, and improves operational efficiency.
+S&OP is a recurring process that takes place on a cyclical basis, typically monthly, and involves representatives from various company departments such as sales, marketing, production, finance, and supply chain.
+The goal is to create an integrated plan that optimizes the company’s resources, responds to market needs, and improves operational efficiency.

 Data Collection

-• Actual and forecast sales.
+• Actual sales and sales forecasts.

 • Current customer orders.